From $95K to $152K in 14 Weeks: The Productization Model That Doubled Margin Without Hiring

 Timeline: 3-4 months repositioning

-Neither path solved the structural problem.
-Custom delivery can’t be compounded.
-Every project consumes identical resources regardless of how many times you’ve solved similar problems before.
+Neither path fixed the structural problem.
+Custom delivery doesn’t compound—every project soaks up the same resources no matter how many times you’ve solved a similar problem before.

-She’d hit what breaks at $120K—the service delivery ceiling that appears when custom models can’t scale further.
-Every service business built on custom delivery hits this limit.
-Works brilliantly to $80K-$100K, then constraints appear.
+She’d hit what breaks at $120K: the service delivery ceiling that appears when custom models can’t scale further.
+Every service business built on custom delivery runs into this limit; it works brilliantly up to about $80K–$100K, then constraints show up.

-At $110K, the margin compresses.
-At $120K, quality degrades.
-At $130K, the founder gets pulled back into delivery because nobody else handles complexity.
+At $110K, margin tightens.
+At $120K, quality drops.
+At $130K, the founder gets pulled back into delivery because nobody else can handle the complexity.
+Solange didn’t need small efficiency tweaks—she needed leverage through a new model.
+That meant stopping treating every client as unique and starting to see the patterns that repeat.

 Week 1-3: Pattern Analysis Reveals 80% Reusability

-Question: What percentage was truly unique versus what repeated across projects?
+Her question was simple: what percentage of the work was truly unique versus what kept repeating across projects?

 Most consultants assume every client is different.
-When you’re deep in custom work, everything feels bespoke.
-But underlying problems repeat.
+When you’re buried in custom work, everything feels bespoke, but the underlying problems show up again and again.

 Analysis Process